Starboard asks Staples to merge with Office Depot

 Staples, the No.1 office supplies chain, said it has met Starboard Value to discuss their ideas, and carefully considers all actions that would create shareholder value.

-However, Staples would reject Starboard's proposition due to antitrust concerns, the Financial Times reported, citing people familiar with the matter. (on.ft.com/1ynnIIB)
+Fears of added antitrust scrutiny, however, loom as Staples and Office Depot are the biggest remaining retailers of core office supplies, such as paper and ink toner.

-Office Depot and Staples were not immediately available to comment on the FT report.
+Before a merger, Staples and office Depot will face a long review by the U.S. Federal Trade Commission (FTC), like the ones being faced by Dollar General Corp and Dollar Tree Inc , Michael Keeley, partner at law firm Axinn, Veltrop & Harkrider LLP, told Reuters.

-A combination of the two biggest remaining U.S. office supply retailers will face a long review by the U.S. Federal Trade Commission (FTC), Michael Keeley, partner at law firm Axinn, Veltrop & Harkrider LLP, told Reuters.
+Dollar General and Dollar Tree have bid to buy Family Dollar Stores Inc.

-The FTC would either outright clear or block such a deal, and would not ask for store divestitures, Keeley said.
+The FTC would either clear or seek to block a Staples-Office Depot deal outright, and not ask them to divest stores, Keeley said.

 Regulators nixed Staples’ attempt to buy Office Depot in 1997, citing antitrust concerns.